Trap of Feature Diversity in the Learning of MLPs: Conclusion

 \section{Conclusion}

-In this paper, we find that in the early stage of the training process, the MLP exhibits a two-phase phenomenon, and the feature diversity keeps decreasing in the first phase.
-We formulate and explain this phenomenon by analyzing the learning dynamics of the MLP.
-Furthermore, we propose to use two normalization operations to eliminate the above two-phase phenomenon and speed up the training process.
+In this paper, we find that in the early stage of the training process, the MLP exhibits a fundamental yet counter-intuitive two-phase phenomenon, \emph{i.e.}, the feature diversity keeps decreasing in the first phase.
+We explain this phenomenon by analyzing the learning dynamics of the MLP.
+Furthermore, we explain the reason why four typical operations can alleviate the decrease of feature diversity.

-\section{Common phenomenon shared by different architectures for different tasks.}
+\section{Common phenomenon shared by different DNNs for different tasks.}

-In this section, we aim to demonstrate an interesting phenomenon when we train an MLP in early iterations.
+In this section, we aim to demonstrate an interesting two-phase phenomenon when we train an MLP in early iterations.
 Specifically, the training process of the MLP can usually be divided into the following two phases according to the training loss.
 In the first phase, the training loss does not decrease significantly, and the training loss suddenly begins to decrease in the second phase.
-More Crucially, this phenomenon is widely shared by MLPs with different architectures for different tasks.
+More crucially, the feature diversity decreases in the first phase.
+This phenomenon is widely shared by different DNNs with different architectures for different tasks.

+Let us take the 9-layer MLP trained on the CIFAR-10 dataset for an example, where each layer of the MLP had 512 neurons.
+As Figure \ref{fig:cifar}(e)(f) shows, before the 1300-th iteration (the first phase), both the feature diversity and the gradient diversity kept decreasing, \emph{i.e.}, both the cosine similarity between features over different samples and the cosine similarity between gradients kept increasing.
+After the 1300-th iteration (the second phase), the feature diversity and the gradient diversity suddenly began to increase, \emph{i.e.} their similarities began to decrease.
+Therefore, the MLP had the lowest feature diversity and the lowest gradient diversity at around the 1300-th iteration.
+Specifically, the training loss was evaluated on the whole training set.